CDLUC3/opensearch-tutorial/docs/sample1_with_json.md

 ## Purpose
 Parse and load sample json log files as json.

+Notice that individual json fields are searchable in opensearch.

 ## Configuration
 - See [`logstash-json-filter.yml`](../logstash-json-filter.yml)
 - See [`logstash/logstash_with_filter.conf`](../logstash/logstash_with_filter.conf)
+  - Note the filter instructs opensearch to parse the logs as json files.

 ## Run the scenario